-- Bankruptcy requirements – After a person is discharged from bankruptcy they may apply for a mortgage loan.
+- Bankruptcy requirements – After a person is discharged from bankruptcy they may apply for a loan.
 However, most lenders ask customers to wait at least one year and as much as two years once the discharge is complete.
 Lenders will go so far as to require specific waiting periods for different types of loans.

 - Property types – The VA mortgage is available to veterans for almost any kind of property.
 But, certain lenders may not offer a VA mortgage for a condo or a manufactured home.

 - Credit History – Having a diverse range of credit lines is often a good way to boost your credit score and prepare for a home loan.
-Lender overlays may require a certain number of credit accounts along with a minimum number of years of payment history in order to qualify for a loan.
+Mortgage overlays may require a certain number of credit accounts along with a minimum number of years of payment history in order to qualify for a loan.

 These are just a few examples.
 Basically, each lender decides what parameters it considers too risky and which criteria it is willing to accept.
 While it is possible, it is not likely that a single lender would have all of the overlays listed above.